 The Chi-twaa Tigaanes Sacred Gardens, created by Heritage Mississauga, commemorates the Mississaugas of the Credit River circa 1826 to 1847, the Mississaugas of the New Credit First Nation, and the Credit Mission Village.
 Plaques provide a detailed history, while native plants such as sweetgrass, sage and echinacea, pay tribute to the origins of the land.

-Mississauga’s public art is an important part of its culture, so it’s fitting that the city is home to some uniquely expressive indigenous art.
+Mississauga’s public art is an important part of its culture, so it’s fitting that the city is home to some uniquely expressive indigenous art, including an Indigenous art trail along the waterfront and more upcoming pieces.

 The city also has a number of special cultural events coming up: